person4268/voxelGame/README.md

 5. Open the Rojo tab in RBXStudio and click connect

 ## Credits
+Textures are not directly included in the repository.
+They were instead uploaded as ROBLOX assets and linked into main/src/shared/globals.ts.
 Textures:
 `© 2010-2012 celeron55, Perttu Ahola <celeron55@gmail.com> Many textures improved or remade by Calinou or other contributors, see LICENSE.md on https://gitorious.org/calinou/carbone`